-The Oral Fluid (saliva) test will detect the presence of drugs and can confirm the exact type of drug found, using UKAS 17025 accredited methods.
+Oral Fluid Laboratory drug testing will detect the presence of drugs of abuse in saliva.
+Also, it can confirm the exact type of drug found, using UKAS 17025 accredited methods.

-This test option is an effective way of determining recent drug use, with initial screening results being available within 2 working days of sample collection.
-When required, confirmation testing of non-negative screen results are available within a further 3 to 5 working days.
+This option is an effective way of determining recent drug use.
+For instance, it has an effective detection window for drugs for up to 48 hours.
+Initial screen results are available within 1 – 2 working days of sample collection.
+Also, confirmation testing of non-negative screens take only 3 working days.

-The Standard panel of 5 drug groups is listed below:
+The Standard panel of 5 drug groups we test for is below:

 - Amphetamines, including Methamphetamine and Ecstasy (MDMA)